 小镇做题家

 A bittersweet self-mocking label for young people who clawed their way out of small-town China by obsessively acing standardized tests, only to arrive at elite universities or big-city jobs and discover that test scores don't come with social polish, family connections, or the soft skills their urban peers absorbed effortlessly.
-It captures the gap between academic triumph and real-world belonging — winning the race only to find yourself at the wrong party.
+Emerging around 2021, it captures the gap between academic triumph and real-world belonging — winning the race only to find yourself at the wrong party.

 Cultural Context